Skip to content

 How do you get to Peles Castle?

 The castle is in Sinaia, a mountain resort on the main Bucharest to Brasov railway line, and the train is the easy answer.
 From Bucharest there are more than 20 direct trains a day and the ride is about an hour and a half; from Brasov it is a straightforward direct run of roughly an hour.
 That puts Sinaia within comfortable day-trip range of either city, and because the line is scenic through the Prahova Valley, the journey is part of the fun.
-Check the current CFR timetable before you commit to a last train back.
+Check the current CFR timetable if you’re counting on a last train back.
+And since the town is worth more than the palace alone, our Sinaia guide covers the monastery, the casino and the Bucegi cable car.

 From Sinaia station you still have to get up the hill.
-The castle sits about 2 km above the town and the walk is uphill through the resort and the wooded royal park, taking a fit 25 to 35 minutes; it is pleasant in good weather and a slog in the rain.
-A taxi or a Bolt ride costs only around 15 to 25 lei and takes about 10 minutes, which is money well spent if the weather is against you or you are short on time.
-There is a car park below the castle, from where a pedestrian lane climbs the last stretch past a gauntlet of souvenir and snack stalls to the terrace.
+The castle sits about 2 km above the town and the walk is uphill through the resort and the wooded royal park, taking a fit 25 to 35 minutes; it’s pleasant in good weather and a slog in the rain.
+A taxi or a Bolt ride costs only around 15 to 25 lei and takes about 10 minutes, which is money well spent if the weather is against you or you’re short on time.
+There’s a car park below the castle, from where a pedestrian lane climbs the last stretch past a gauntlet of souvenir and snack stalls to the terrace.

-Driving gives you the most freedom, and it is what makes the difference if you want to combine castles.
-From Bucharest it is about two to two and a half hours by car up the DN1, and having your own wheels lets you pair Peles with Bran Castle in one big day, which is the classic Transylvania-in-a-day move.
-If you would rather not drive, a fixed-price transfer or a rental car both beat stitching together trains and taxis for that loop.
+Driving gives you the most freedom, and if you want to combine castles it is close to essential.
+From Bucharest it’s about two to two and a half hours by car up the DN1, and having your own wheels lets you pair Peles with Bran Castle in one big day, which is the classic Transylvania-in-a-day move.
+To skip the public-transport puzzle, a fixed-price transfer or a rental car both beat stitching together trains and taxis for that loop.

 The ornate facade of Peles Castle seen from the terrace, with statues, carved timber gables and the fountain in the foreground